Currently Streeter covers news, views and things to do in over 97 Toronto neighbourhoods. More are being added as we expand our local coverage.

 Rosedale: Characterized by a series of natural ravines and a healthy old money pedigree, Rosedale is one of Toronto’s most famous and influential neighbourhoods.
 The traffic routes that navigate the ravines are all narrow and winding, resulting in there being little thoroughfare in the area.
 This, in combination with the abundance of trees and foliage found here make this neighbourhood quiet and rather idyllic despite being bordered by two of Toronto’s busiest downtown streets, Yonge to the west and Bloor to the south.

-South Hill: Wealthy and historically irreverent politically, South Hill is home to some of Toronto’s wealthiest.
-The neighbourhood runs along the Western edge of Avenue Road and just south of Forest Hill.
+South Hill: Wealthy and historically irreverent politically, South Hill is home to some of Toronto’s wealthiest and is sometimes considered part of the Casa Loma neighbourhood.
+The neighbourhood runs along the Western edge of Avenue Road in the southeast corner of the Forest Hill area.

 Summerhill: Bisected east-west by Yonge Street, Canada’s longest street and one of Toronto’s most important transit thoroughfares, and just below St. Clair Avenue, Summerhill lies almost in the heart of midtown Toronto.
 Having Yonge street at the heart of the neighbourhood gives its residents access to a subway station as well as a host of shops, services and restaurants in addition to several offices in the area.